-Importantly, however, the policymaker will also discover that this combination of overoptimism and miscalibration is not the only factor indicated by empirical results; other part-causes are probably involved (Lambrecht and Skiera 2006).
-Risk-averse consumers may pay extra for insurance against high bills, although they may not be sufficiently attentive to the size of the premium they are paying for this insurance.
+Importantly, however, this combination of overoptimism and miscalibration is not the only factor indicated by empirical results; other part-causes are probably involved (Lambrecht and Skiera 2006).
+Risk-averse consumers may pay extra for insurance against high bills, although they may not realise the true size of the insurance premium they are paying.
 The "taxi-meter effect" (Prelec and Loewenstein 1998), which refers to an observed tendency to enjoy consumption more after paying in advance than when watching the bill simultaneously mount, may also be involved.
 That is, surfing, chatting or messaging may actually be more pleasurable when the marginal cost is zero.
 Lambrecht and Skiera's (2006) survey evidence suggests some role for both the insurance and taxi-meter effects, which are consistent with the observed preference for flat rates, although perhaps not with contracts that include high penalty rates for exceeding allowances (Grubb 2009).

-Given the available evidence, three-part tariffs raise clear issues for the policymaker.
-Consumers are paying much more than they need to for the level of service they receive, implying substantial detriment.
-The prime suspect is a misperception, which while it is the subject of relatively recent and ongoing scientific investigation, is nevertheless well-documented.
-The evidence indicates that providers offer contracts that exploit the misperception and generate additional profits from the more overconfident consumers.
+Given the above findings, three-part tariffs raise clear issues for policy.
+Many consumers are paying much more than they need to for the level of service they receive, implying substantial consumer detriment.
+The prime suspect is a misperception, which while it is the subject of relatively recent and ongoing scientific investigation, is nevertheless already well-documented.
+The available evidence indicates that providers offer contracts that exploit the misperception and generate additional profits from the more overconfident consumers.
 Yet consumers and suppliers alike willingly enter contracts with three-part tariffs and overconfidence is not the only reason consumers are willing to pay more for flat rates.
-So, should the regulatory policymaker act and, if so, how?
+So, should regulators act?
+If so, how?